+Press release from MIT.
 Essentially, we want to rewind to 30 years ago and revisit some ideas that had gotten frozen,” he says, adding that the new group hopes to correct “fundamental mistakes” made in AI research over the years.

-First, the superb detail afforded by the photographs that Vitorino has assembled shows a rather complexly “designed” creature – a design that belies the supposedly simple life-form that ants are typically taken to be.
+Over at Vitorino Ramos’ ever thoughtful blog is a post extolling the virtues of the “small”.
+The point is twofold: First, the superb detail afforded by the photographs that Vitorino has assembled shows a rather complexly “designed” creature – a design that belies the supposedly simple life-form that ants are typically taken to be.
 The…

 I want to give a plug to the excellent resource that is the Brain Science Podcast website so passionately managed by Ginger Campbell.
 There is even an iPhone app now available though I haven’t used it yet.